gedija85/ETS-0581-15/set method/README.md

             10. issubset() Method
 The issubset() method returns True if all elements of the set are present in another set.
 Otherwise, it returns False.

+            11. issuperset() Method
+The issuperset() method returns True if the set contains all elements of another set.
+Otherwise, it returns False.

+            12. pop() Method
+The pop() method removes and returns a random element from the set.
+If the set is empty, it raises a KeyError.

+            13. remove() Method
+The remove() method deletes a specific element from the set.
+If the element is not found, it raises a KeyError.

+            14. symmetric_difference() Method
+The symmetric_difference() method returns a new set with elements that are in either set, but not in both.
+It does not modify the original sets.

+            15. symmetric_difference_update() Method
+The symmetric_difference_update() method removes common elements and adds unique elements from another set.
+It updates the original set.

+            16. union() Method
+The union() method returns a new set that contains all elements from both sets, removing duplicates.
+It does not change the original sets.